 An administrative search warrant does not give the DEA authority to inspect everything within the practice.
 The statute limits what the DEA can inspect; however, a recent court decision expanded the scope to include patient records.
 As of the time of writing, the case is pending appeal; therefore, it is unclear whether the DEA has the authority to inspect patient records under an administrative search warrant.
 The DEA may attempt to interview you or your staff.
 Any information offered to the DEA may be used against you in an administrative or criminal proceeding.
 Therefore, we strongly advise that you contact our attorneys before speaking with the DEA.
 We can help ensure that your rights are protected and that the DEA does not exceed the scope of their search warrant or their powers under a DEA Form 82 inspection.

+Call Chapman Law Group now for a free consultation with our seasoned team of DEA defense attorneys.
 Our attorneys are experienced in defending DEA registrants both during DEA investigations and in subsequent DEA actions.
 We are dedicated to helping practitioners, pharmacies, distributors, and other registrants protect their DEA registration.
-Our goal is not only to protect the DEA registration of our clients, but also to protect their other professional licenses, their career, and their reputation from damage that DEA investigations and allegations of noncompliance can cause.
+Our goal is not only to protect the DEA registration of our clients, but also to protect their other professional licenses, their career, and their reputation from damage that investigations and allegations of noncompliance can cause.
 We know you work hard for your license and your career, and we will work hard to help you protect it.